England Coast Path – Kent

 Compare the smartest ways to get to your destination.

 This path, which will eventually stretch around the entire Kent coast, currently exists in three sections.
 The first section runs from the sand dunes of Camber to the white cliffs of Ramsgate, while the second section goes from the bustling harbour at Whitstable to the Kingsferry Bridge near Iwade.
 The third stretch goes from the quaint village of Grain to Woolwich where it links up with the Thames Path, creating a continuous, waymarked route from the source of the Thames to the sea.

-Setting out from the wonderful East Sussex coastline you will see coastal delights, sea life, bird life and plant life, as you make your way over the cliff tops with wonderful sea views.
-Heading into Kent you’ll see the unusual shingle landscape of Dungeness, which is home to some of the rarest birds and wildlife.
-Visit one of the three lighthouses in Dungeness and take a ride along the Romney, Hythe and Dymchurch railway.
+Set out from the wonderful East Sussex coastline and head into Kent where you’ll discover the unusual shingle landscape of Dungeness, home to rare birds, insects and plants.
+Visit the Old Lighthouse and take a ride along the Romney, Hythe and Dymchurch railway.